Smoothed Differential Privacy: Abstract

 \section{Abstract}

 Differential privacy (DP) is a widely-accepted and widely-applied notion of privacy based on worst-case analysis.
-Often, DP classifies most mechanisms without external noise as non-private~\citep{dwork2014algorithmic}, and external noises are added to improve privacy.
+Often, DP classifies most mechanisms without additive noise as non-private~\citep{dwork2014algorithmic}.
+Thus, additive noises are added to improve privacy (to achieve DP).
+However, in many real-world applications, adding additive noise is undesirable~\citep{bagdasaryan2019differential} and sometimes prohibited~\citep{liu2020private}.